 Meanwhile, Snodgrass is talking with biologists, and telling us that biologists are much better these days: “Contemporary biologists are now exquisitely attuned to the manner that biological structures and processes respond flexibly to their environments, as demonstrated in innumerable examples of human neuro- and corporal ‘plasticity.'”
 I guess on that point I’m not as optimistic as Snodgrass.
 After all, if contemporary biologists were all now so exquisitely attuned, would there be a need for a whole blog, The Mermaid’s Tale which often seems devoted to debunking the misreading of genetic interpretations?
 And even if the researchers are all sophisticated now, the reception of that message is less certain.
 Back to Welsch and Vivanco on the idea of biological hardwiring: “News outlets confirm these beliefs nearly every day, with proclamations that scientists have discovered a new gene or hormone that explains disease, mental illness, gender characteristics, sexual preference, racial type, personality, or emotional states” (2015:56).

 Launching Culture into the World

-Plenty has been written about this, although it probably can’t be said enough: Especially in U.S. anthropology, culture was launched against the idea of race, and in order to counteract racism (to jump in on a still-developing selection of articles, see What articles from AAA would you like to see opened on Race and Racism?).
+Plenty has been written about this, although it probably can’t be said enough: Especially in U.S. anthropology, culture was launched against the idea of race, and in order to counteract racism.
 But the problem here, as Golub notes in his review, is that culture basically became used as race-lite or an “ethnoracial understanding of culture” (see When culture starts looking like race: Dobu and why reifications matter).